Data Science in E-Commerce

 · Estimation of future sales and defining growth.

-· Adjusting campaign and advertisement.
+· Adjusting campaign and advertisement strategies.

 Churn Model